 The ultimate guide to hiring an apprentice for trade businesses

 Every summer there are a large number of young people finishing school or college, and they’re faced with the dilemma of what to do next.
-These guys are great prospects to become your next team member.
+These students are great prospects to become your next team member.

 With university tuition fees higher than they’ve ever been and a big skills gap in the UK’s trades industry, business apprenticeships are more important than ever.
 Apprentices could be the secret to saving our industry.

 We’ve teamed up with the HomeServe Foundation to support businesses like yours to advise you on hiring an apprentice.
-Let’s work together to revive the trades industry.

 Read on to see if hiring an apprentice is the right fit for you and your business.